secretstartups/handbook/security/security-engineering/application-security/index.html.md

 ## Application Security Mission

-As part of the Security Engineering & Research sub-department, the application security team's mission is to support the business and ensure that all GitLab products securely manage customer data.
+As part of the Security Engineering sub-department, the application security team's mission is to support the business and ensure that all GitLab products securely manage customer data.
 We do this by working closely with both engineering and product teams.

 ## Application Security Roadmap

-Please see the [Security Engineering and Research Program Strategy document][9].
+Please see the [Security Engineering Program Strategy document][9].

 ## Roles & Responsibilities